flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

 node-execution-deadline (`config.Duration`_)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Default value of node execution timeout
+Default value of node execution timeout that includes the time spent to run the node/workflow.

 **Default Value**: